Xiddler/PORTABLE_ENV/dotfiles/cheat/unicode.md

     u: hex 4-digit value, max ffff (same as 65535 in decimal)
     U: hex 8-digit value, max 7fffffff

+Example:
+LATIN CAPITAL LETTER A WITH GRAVE
+(Find any Unicode point eg 'LATIN CAPITAL LETTER A WITH GRAVE' at URL --▷ [Unicode-explorer](https://unicode-explorer.com/search/) )

+À ◁-- [insert] c-k A!
+(A backtick)          Digraph
+À ◁-- [insert] c-q 192                      Dec
+À ◁-- [insert] c-q o300                     Octal
+À ◁-- [insert] c-q u00c0                    Hex (this is what unicode-explorer supplies)

-## To get the Unicode point of a character in vim
+## to get the Unicode point of a character in vim

+## ga over the symbol or letter

-## unicode.vim plugin
+## use the unicode.vim plugin

 ### Usage